libfn/functional/README.md

 The approach is to take the existing `std` types in the C++ standard library (when appropriate) and extend them (via inheritance) with the facilities useful in writing functional style programs.
 Eventually, the proposed functionality will be (hopefully) folded into the existing `std` types and new `std` types will be added.

 This library requires a very modern implementation of the C++ library which implements monadic operations in `std::optional` and `std::expected`, as defined in ISO/IEC 14882:2023.
 Currently, such implementations are provided with [gcc 13][gcc-standard-support] and [clang 18][clang-standard-support], which are the recommended compilers for this project.
 A suggested approach to access the most recent version of the compiler (when it is not available in the operating system) is to use a [devcontainer] when working with this project.
+Alternatively take a look at [nix] and [NIX.md](NIX.md).

 ### Implementation note